Counselling Confidentiality: An In-Depth Look

 Should a counsellor not receive payment for sessions delivered, some regulatory colleges authorize the counsellor to release the name and contact information of the client to a collection agency in an effort to obtain reimbursement.
 The counsellor is not authorized to release any clinical information about the client.
 Some counsellors may refuse to schedule subsequent counselling sessions after even one unpaid session to avoid a buildup of debt.

-While hopefully a rare occurrence, counsellors who choose to follow clients on Facebook, Instagram,Twitter, LindedIn or other social networks compromise a client’s confidentially by even the mere association with the counsellor.
-If a counsellor does not accept your social media request, please do not take it personally!
+While hopefully a rare occurrence, counsellors who choose to follow clients on Facebook, Instagram,Twitter, LindedIn or other social networks can inadvertently compromise a client’s confidentially by even the mere association with the counsellor.
+Some professional colleges and associations do allow counsellors to follow clients on social media if it is for a specific therapeutic purpose.
+This is generally rare, and only done with a client’s consent.
+For most counselling clients, when a counsellor does not accept your social media request, please do not take it personally!

 Being informed about the parameters of counselling can assist in making an informed decision about choosing counselling, or not.
 Information about confidentiality should be provided by the counsellor before clients enter into a counselling arrangement.
 If it isn’t, ask!